 Another way to think about POS resellers: point of sale technology is an investment.
 Much like you might consult a financial planner before investing a large sum of money, you might consult a POS reseller before investing in a POS system.
 In order to maximize your investment, be sure to choose a reseller who is a good fit for you and your business—and never be scared to ask to ask for references.

-Perhaps one of the best reasons for choosing a VAR is that there is a single point of contact for all the disparate components of the system - including the software, printer, scanners, cabling or routers, training, backing up, customizing, etc. Just one LOCAL number to call if you need help, and, often, someone who really understands your business.
+Perhaps one of the best reasons for choosing a VAR is that there is a single point of contact for all the disparate components of the system - including the software, printer, scanners, cabling or routers, training, backing up, customizing, etc. Just one LOCAL number to call if you need help, and, often, someone who really understands your business and things like the local customs, local sales taxes and more.
 VARs can offer a level of support, training and peace of mind that simplly cannot be matched by someone at a support desk 2,000 miles away.

-Not every business needs a Value Added Reseller, but every business should talk with a few in the process of choosing point of sale software.
+Not every business needs a POS Specialist, but every business should talk with a few in the process of choosing point of sale software.

 It goes without saying that you are looking for a POS system to fulfill some specific needs.
 Cost and features will play a heavy role in your decision, but much like buying a car, there are countless features ...